 Formed by the award-winning Orkney duo of fiddler/mandolinist Graham Rorie and singer-guitarist Aidan Moodie – with Connor Sinclair (flute/whistles) and Craig Baxter (bodhran/stomp) – the Glasgow-based quartet combine livewire instrumental sets with richly stirring song arrangement.

-Double BBC Alba Scots Trad Music Awards nominees, the young quartet have garnered a loyal following with their high-spirited, forward-thinking take on traditional music coupled with the unique warmth of their live shows.
-With just an average age of 22, Gnoss already have two back-to-back sellout appearances at Glasgow’s world-famous Celtic Connections festival – in 2019 as hosts and musical directors of Orkney Folk: The Gathering, then at their headline debut the following year.
+Triple BBC Alba Scots Trad Music Awards nominees, the quartet have built a loyal following with their high-spirited, forward-thinking take on traditional music coupled with the unique warmth of their live shows – as seen at three consecutive sellout appearances at Glasgow’s world-famous Celtic Connections festival.

 Their 2019 release, Drawn From Deep Water, was met with widespread praise (“a refreshing blast” – RnR) for its exemplary interplay, nakedly emotional playing, and well chosen material.
-The 11-track album brought Gnoss to audiences across France, Italy, Denmark, and Russia, not to mention the length and breadth of the UK, leaving them spellbound in their wake.
+The record brought Gnoss to audiences across France, Italy, Denmark, and Russia, not to mention the length and breadth of the UK.
+Their hotly anticipated follow-up, The Light of the Moon continued to demonstrate Gnoss’ dedication to their craft, and captivated a surge in their online following – with over a million streams in 2022 alone.